typedb/typedb-docs/06-management/02-users.md

 longTailKeywords: grakn managing users, grakn authentication, grakn users
 Summary: User authentication in Grakn KGMS.
 toc: false
-permalink: /docs/management/users
 ---

 ## Managing Users [KGMS ONLY]
-The ability to manage users and authenticate their access to the [keyspaces](/docs/management/keyspace) of a Grakn Server running on the cloud, is limited to [KGMS](/docs/cloud-deployment/kgms) users only.
+The ability to manage users and authenticate their access to the [keyspaces](../06-management/01-keyspace.md) of a Grakn Server running on the cloud, is limited to [KGMS](../05-cloud-deployment/01-kgms.md) users only.
 To do this, we first need to enter the `grakn console start`.
 We can then use the following commands to manage users and their credentials.

 ### Create a new user
 ```